smruti943/GitHub/Process and Translate Speech .md

-# Process and Translate Speech with Azure Cognitive Speech Services
+# Process and Translate Speech with Azure Cognitive Speech Services- report 3
 # Smruti Sanjeeta Jena

 Speech translation is the process in which one spoken phrases is translated in to a different language.It is alos possible to say the translated word in loud.This kind of technology enable speaker of different language communicate with each other.